arief121/CMEMS-data-processing/README.md

 # CMEMS-Data-Processing

-Hi everyone! 👋 I created this repository to help my friends and anyone who is just starting to work with oceanographic data.
+Hi everyone! 👋 I created this repository to help anyone who is just starting to work with oceanographic data.

 A Simple Python script for accessing, processing, and analyzing oceanographic data from CMEMS.